aroemers/crustimoney/README.md

 While not necessary (as the results tree is made of plain vectors), it does increase readability.

 Writing your own parse tree processor is easy, as again, it's just data.
-That said, the `results` namespace has a `transform` function.
+That said, the `results` namespace has a `transform` function you can use.
-This performs a postwalk, transforming the nodes based on their name, using a function that receives the node and the full text.
+This performs a postwalk, transforming the nodes based on their name, applying a function that receives the node and the full text.
 Two accompanying helper macros are available, called `coerce` and `collect`.
 Here is an example: